stalela/stalela-docs/docs/00-overview/glossary.md

 Lightweight doc capturing a key architectural choice, its context, decision, and consequences.

 **Authorization (AUTH)**
 A request to place a hold on funds.
-In Storo, represented in the canonical transfer intent.
+In Stalela, represented in the canonical transfer intent.

 ---

 ## B

 **BAI2**
 Bank Administration Institute format for statement files.
-Used by Moov and referenced as a model for Storo’s reconciliation exports.
+Used by Moov and referenced as a model for Stalela’s reconciliation exports.

 **Balance**
 The net amount for an account at a given time, derived from postings.